-There are also several files installed in the /usr/lib and /usr/libexec directories with a file name extension of .la.
+There are also several files in the /usr/lib and /usr/libexec directories with a file name extension of .la.
 These are "libtool archive" files.
-As already said, they are only useful when linking with static libraries.
-They are unneeded, and potentially harmful, when using dynamic shared libraries, specially when using also non-autotools build systems.
-To remove them, run:
+On a modern Linux system the libtool .la files are only useful for libltdl.
+No libraries in LFS are expected to be loaded by libltdl, and it's known that some .la files can break BLFS package builds.
+Remove those files now: